mythaxis/mythaxis.github.io/content/submissions.md

 - **Length**: 1,000-7,500 words.
 This is a firm limit.
 Generally speaking, the further a story goes beyond 5,000 words the more it will need to impress, but the door is not shut in advance.
 - **Compensation**: $20 on acceptance and return of contract.
 Payment via PayPal only.

 We aim to acknowledge submissions the same day they are received. **If you do not receive an acknowledgment within 24 hours of submission, please get in touch**.
+There is no limit on how many times you submit within any window, but please wait until receiving a rejection notice before submitting again.

 We aim to accept or reject within 14 days of that acknowledgment, but rl (real life) and rl (reading load) can get in the way. **If you do not hear from us after 30 days, feel free to query**.